MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-database.md

 ---
 title: Provision an Azure MySQL database using the Azure SDK libraries
-description: Use the management libraries in the Azure SDK libraries for Python to provision an Azure MySQL database. ms.date: 06/02/2020 ms.topic: conceptual
+description: Use the management libraries in the Azure SDK libraries for Python to provision an Azure MySQL, PostgresSQL, or MariaDB database. ms.date: 06/02/2020 ms.topic: conceptual
 ---

-# Example: Use the Azure libraries to provision a MySQL database
+# Example: Use the Azure libraries to provision a database

 This example demonstrates how to use the Azure SDK management libraries in a Python script to provision an Azure MySQL database. ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.)
 It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK).

+You can use similar code to provision a PostgreSQL or MariaDB database.

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.